vutrandn94/maintainance-minio-cluster/README.md

 ## Add new pool & decommission a server pool
+**Problem: I currently have a pool with a used storage capacity of 85%.
+Therefore, I need to have an upgrade solution to increase the storage capacity of Minio before running out of storage capacity**
 ###  Information about the servers deploying the lab
 | Hostname | IP Address | Pools | Description |
 | :--- | :--- | :--- | :--- |